-Well done Jayden!!
+Well done William!!

+Berkeley West Supported Playgroup

-"Berkeley West Paint and Play" Playgroup A free playgroup for children 0-5 years and their parents/carers is open every Friday morning during school term from 9.00-10.45am at Berkeley West Public School in the preschool room.
-Absolutely free!
-All welcome!
-See you and your kids there!
-Call 4272 1422 during school hours if you have any enquiries.
-School Uniform Just a reminder that all students must wear a hat at school.
+Although our free playgroup for children 0-5 years and their parents/carers that is normally open every Friday morning during school term from 9.30-11.00am at Berkeley West Public School can't take place due to restrictions, you can still meet together outside the school grounds and go for a walk!!

+Call 0448254779 if you have any enquiries.

+School Uniform

+Just a reminder that all students must wear a hat at school.
 Students without a hat will not be permitted to play in the open and will be restricted to shaded areas under cover only.

 Students have been, and will be, monitored very closely this term in regard to wearing school uniform.

-School Email List If you would like to receive special announcements, news, school newsletters and other school business from time to time via email, register online athttps://www.goo.gl/forms/uzk5qpKhDGFbrNCp2 Starting Kindergarten 2019 Our school has, and will continue to take enrolments for Kindergarten 2019!
-So far we already have over 30 students showing an interest for "big school" next year!
-If you have a child starting kindergarten next year, or know someone with a child starting kinder next year, please come to school and pick up an enrolment form.
-Forms can either be completed at school or taken home and dropped off later.
-The important thing is that we know about new students so that they and their parents can be invited to Kinder Orientation which begins soon!
+School Email List

+If you would like to receive special announcements, news, school newsletters and other school business from time to time via email, register online athttps://forms.gle/c2R1HCgXW7ptyNqp7 to add your name to the list.

 What is Bullying?

 Any situation where a student feels unsafe in school because of bullying is not tolerated in our school.
 We are committed to providing safe, secure and stimulating environments for all students.
 As part of this commitment we have policies and guidelines to prevent and manage bullying.

 Unfortunately, the word 'bullying' conjures up many varied definitions that are sometimes not very helpful in resolving any unpleasant experience a student has.
 Clarifying the definition of bullying is vitally important so that children, parents and staff at school approach and resolve any 'incident' in an appropriate manner.

 Bullying is when one or more people deliberately upset or hurt another person, their property, reputation or social acceptance, and this action is repeated over time.

 There are four broad categories of bullying: